MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-known-issues.md

 ---
-Description: This article contains known issues with the Desktop Bridge.
+description: This article describes known issues that can occur when you create an MSIX package for your desktop app.
 title: Known Issues with packaged desktop apps ms.date: 07/29/2019 ms.topic: article